Idong Ibok

-Idongesit William Ibok (born 17 February 1985) is a Nigerian former professional basketball player, formally a center with the Michigan State University Spartans in the United States.
+Idongesit William Ibok (born 17 February 1985) is a Nigerian former professional basketball player, formerly a center with the Michigan State University Spartans in the United States.
 Ibok, a graduate of Montverde Academy in Florida, began attending Michigan State in 2005.
 He is a three-time all-academic Big Ten Conference.
 He is 6'11" and 260 lbs, with a 7'5" wingspan.